dmarks2/advanced-resources-importer/readme.md

 You can use `Global` for the global scope, `Guest` for the default Liferay site or the name of any other site.
 If the site does not exist, the site will be created automatically.

+To express that your resources need the advanced resources importer to be deployed, add a `Require-Bundle` instruction.

 An example `bnd.bnd` may look like this:

 ```
 Advanced-Resources-Importer: true
 Advanced-Resources-Importer-Group: Foobar
 Web-ContextPath: /my-resources
+Require-Bundle: de.dm.toolbox.liferay.advanced-resources-importer-service-7-x
 ```

 Features